 Grand Rapids, Michigan Birth Injury Lawyers

-Grand Rapids medical centers are known for quality medical care and patient safety, but even the most well-trained medical professionals can commit acts of negligence.
+Medical centers are expected to deliver quality medical care and patient safety, but even the most well-trained medical professionals can commit acts of negligence.
 In some cases, these mistakes go unnoticed, while in others, they result in adverse effects for patients.
-For unborn babies and newborns, whose brains and tissues are still in the early stages of development, such errors can lead to serious developmental delays and lasting health issues.
+For unborn babies and newborns, such errors can lead to serious developmental delays and lasting health issues.
 If your child suffered a birth injury (that is, harm from a medical error during or near the time of birth), you may be eligible for compensation.
 Financial recovery from a birth injury lawsuit can provide your child with the means to afford lifelong treatment, therapy, and other necessary resources.
-Pursuing legal action can also help you obtain justice, and ensure that the same mistakes do not happen again.
-Please contact ABC Law Centers for more information; our office is based in Bloomfield Hills, Michigan, but we can travel to Grand Rapids and surrounding areas.
-For that matter, we serve clients throughout the country.
+Pursuing legal action can also help you obtain justice and ensure that the same mistakes do not happen again.

 Birth injuries can impact a child’s physical, emotional, and mental health.
 These injuries can lead to developmental delays, intellectual and learning disabilities, or cerebral palsy.
 The extent to which a birth injury can impact a child’s functional ability can vary vastly; some children with birth injuries do not have any functional impairments or very mild ones, while for some children, the outcomes can be very severe and require around-the-clock medical care and therapy.
 The amount of damage related to a birth injury depends on multiple factors, including how long a child was deprived of oxygen and whether blood flow to the child’s brain was completely stopped or partially stopped.

-It can be difficult to evaluate the extent of a child’s injuries immediately, as some developmental delays aren’t detectable until the child is age two or older.
+It can be difficult to evaluate the extent of a child’s injuries immediately, as some developmental delays aren’t detectable until the child misses developmental milestones.
 In some cases, when the child reaches school age and begins to struggle with their lessons, the delays can be more evident.
 However, it is important to speak to an attorney as soon as you suspect a birth injury, because different states have different time limits (called statutes of limitations) for when a lawsuit can be filed.

 Birth injury is a complex field of law, as there are certain standards of care that medical staff should follow during pregnancy, birth, and the neonatal period.
 There are some diagnoses and events that parents should look out for, as the presence of these conditions can indicate that medical malpractice may have occurred:

-- Traumatic birth: If a labor and delivery is traumatic (due to prolonged/stalled labor, the use of vacuum extractors and/or forceps, or the overuse of delivery drugs like Pitocin or Cytotec, for example), the baby is more likely to be harmed.
+- Traumatic birth: If a labor and delivery is traumatic (due to prolonged/stalled labor, the use of vacuum extractors and/or forceps, or the overuse of delivery drugs like Pitocin or Cytotec, for example), the baby is at higher risk for injury.
 In some cases, it can be necessary to initiate a C-section in order to prevent injury.

 - Seizures: Seizures are one of the most common indicators of brain damage in a baby.
 Seizures are triggered by abnormal electrical patterns in the brain, which often stem from an underlying cause of damaged neuronal tissue.
 Sometimes these seizures are visible, but sometimes they are only detectable using continuous EEG testing.
 Seizures should be carefully monitored and treated in order to prevent them from worsening existing damage.